Department of Design

 2. Minimum GPA Required to Graduate

-Students must meet or exceed a minimum 2.0 KU Cumulative Graduation GPA (just KU grades) and a 2.0 KU + Transfer GPA (KU and transfer grades) in order to graduate with a Bachelor of Fine Arts in Design.
+Students must meet or exceed a minimum 2.0 KU Cumulative Grade Point Average (GPA) (just KU grades) and a 2.0 KU + Transfer GPA (KU and transfer grades) in order to graduate with a Bachelor of Fine Arts in Design from the Department of Design.
+Applications for graduation will be denied if the student is not in good academic standing as defined by this policy.

 3. Academic Probation